 The PIE&G Communities First Fund board of directors meets quarterly on the second Wednesday of March, June, September and December.

-- Grant Deadline is February 1st for the March meeting.
+- Grant Application Deadline is February 1st for the March meeting.

-- Grant Deadline is May 1st for the June meeting.
+- Grant Application Deadline is May 1st for the June meeting.

-- Grant Deadline is August 1st for the September meeting.
+- Grant Application Deadline is August 1st for the September meeting.

-- Grant Deadline is November 1st for the December meeting.
+- Grant Application Deadline is November 1st for the December meeting.

-APPLICATIONS RECEIVED ON OR AFTER THE FIRST OF THE MONTH WILL BE HELD UNTIL THE NEXT SCHEDULED MEETING.
+APPLICATIONS RECEIVED AFTER THE FIRST OF THE MONTH WILL BE HELD UNTIL THE NEXT SCHEDULED MEETING.

 Each year the Presque Isle Electric & Gas Communities First Fund awards college scholarships of $1,000, and one $500 scholarship in honor of A. B. Travis.
 Scholarship eligibility is limited to recipients who: